 2. Find the right sports bra.
-The right bra is almost as important as finding the right shoes.
-Running causes some considerable impact on your chest.
-As with shoes, the right sports bra is not necessarily the most expensive one.
+The right bra is almost as important as finding the with shoes, the right sports bra is not necessarily the most expensive one.
 I am a Zyia Activewear Representative and I can offer you some advice on bras or clothes from that brand, but I’ll never pressure you.
-I’ve had great luck with the Champion Sports Bras found at Target and Brooks sports bras as well, but I also prefer no underwire or hooks.
-That being said, I’ve loved the Brooks Juno Sports Bra, which does have hooks in the back.
-My new fave is the All Star Bra by ZYIA Activewear, but I am a representative for the brand, so I might be biased.
+I’ve had great luck with the Champion sports bras found at Target and Brooks sports bras as well, but I also prefer no underwire or hooks.
 It’s all really personal preference, but make sure you protect those girls.
 Try bras on, jump up and down in them.
 Experiment on shorter runs.
-Some will chafe in the rain, so body glide or Vaseline or something similar in strategic places will help as well.
+Some will chafe in the rain, so Body Glide, Squirrel Nut Butter, or Vaseline or something similar in strategic places will help as well.

 3. Gear choice is a personal preference.
 As mentioned above, personal preference factors into a lot of my advice.
 We are all built differently and we all run differently.
 Test things out if you can and decide what works for you.
 A few things to consider are things like the following: Do you want to carry water in a handheld bottle or in a belt or vest?
 Do you want to wear hats or headbands?
 Buffs or gloves?
 Pants or capris?
 Running skirts or shorts?
 Jackets or arm warmers?
 There are so many choices now that it can be really overwhelming.
-As far as weather goes, I add 10 degrees to the weather when deciding how many layers to wear.
-So if it's 90 degrees, I prepare to dress like it's 100 degrees.
-If it's 30 degrees, I dress for it to be 40 degrees.
-That 10 degrees accounts for the sweating I'll be doing.
 I’m always here if you want suggestions, but you might not know what you need until you try.

 5. Hydrate.
 I’m the worst at this, but it’s so important.
 I’ve had a couple of occasions where I’ve almost passed out at the end of a run because I didn’t drink enough water.
 Remember that in the winter, you don’t notice you need water as much as you would in the summer because you don’t get as hot.
 But your body needs it.
 This means hydrating the day before a big run and after too.
 On run day, only you can decide how much you need.
-If you want to test if you're getting enough, weigh yourself before and after a run.
-If your weight doesn't fluxuate much, you're probably on the right track.
-If you weigh less after your run than when you started, you might want to try to drink more the next time you get out there.
 I typically have a rule for myself that if I’m going to be out for more than an hour, I need to plan for water.
 Either bring it with you, follow a route that you know you have access to it, or stow it somewhere on the course for yourself beforehand.
 Don’t risk it!
 If you want to know if you’re hydrating enough on your runs, you can test this by weighing yourself before and after a run.
 If you weigh less at the end, you haven’t had enough water.

 6. Fuel your body.
 You wouldn’t go on a big road trip without filling your car with gas, right?
 Think of running this way too.
 To avoid “boinking” on a long run you need fuel.
 If you’re going for a short run (anything less than an hour is a good rule of thumb,) I don’t think it’s as important to follow the rules below, but every runner is different.
 This is another occasion where I can’t really advise you specifically on what to do because what works for me might not work for you.
 Here are just a couple of things that work for me.